Mama June Weight-Loss Photos: Shocking Pictures Show Her 300LB Weight Loss

 Mama June’s weight loss photos are finally showing the reality star’s shocking weight loss, with the television mom dropping close to 300 pounds and now sporting a drastically different figure.

-The star of Here Comes Honey Boo Boo has been known mostly for her larger-than-life personality and her large frame, but decided to drop the weight and share her weight loss journey with millions of viewers.
-A new WEtv series called Mama June: From Not to Hot is showing that weight loss, but so far they have been stingy with pictures of Mama June’s weight loss.
+The star of Here Comes Honey Boo Boo has been known mostly for her larger-than-life personality and her large frame, but she decided to drop the weight and share her weight loss journey with millions of viewers.
+A new WEtv series, Mama June: From Not to Hot, is showing that weight loss, but so far, they have been stingy with pictures of Mama June’s weight loss.

 That has changed now, with Friday’s episode showing off the biggest change yet in Mama June’s figure.
-On the previous two episodes of the seven-episode mini-series, viewers saw Mama June decided to lose weight after her ex-husband got engaged again.
+On the previous two episodes of the seven-episode mini-series, viewers saw that Mama June decided to lose weight after her ex-husband got engaged again.
 She then went under the knife for weight-loss surgery and started a rigorous diet and weight-loss regimen.

-As Jezebel noted, it has actually been two years since Mama June had her weight-loss surgery and the pictures now show the amazing difference.
+As Jezebel noted, it has actually been two years since Mama June had her weight-loss surgery, and the pictures now show the amazing difference.

 “Nearly two years after undergoing gastric bypass surgery, 37-year-old Mama June Shannon has finally unveiled her new look in a promo for her new series Mama June: From Not to Hot,” the report noted.

 The network went to great lengths to keep Mama June’s weight loss pictures from coming out before the show could reveal it to fans.
-As her daughter Alana “Honey Boo Boo” Thompson revealed, Mama June even wore disguises in public so people could not to spoil her big loss reveal.
+As her daughter Alana “Honey Boo Boo” Thompson revealed, Mama June even wore disguises in public so people could not spoil her big loss reveal.

-“It’s been really hard for her [to stay hidden], because my mama is not just a person who can stay in the house,” Alana said (via the New York Post‘s Page Six).
+“It’s been really hard for her [to stay hidden], because my mama is not just a person who can stay in the house,” Alana said (via the New York Post’s Page Six).
 “My mama is very outgoing and stubborn.
-So when she’s like, ‘Let’s go to the grocery store,’ we’re like, ‘You can’t, because you have to stay in hiding, you know.’ ”
+So when she’s like, ‘Let’s go to the grocery store,’ we’re like, ‘You can’t, because you have to stay in hiding, you know.'”

 “And then she’s just like, ‘No, I have to go out, I’ll just put on big clothes and they will never see me,’ ” Alana added.
 “The craziest disguise that she’s done, she went out with this big jacket on, glasses, a hat and a scarf.
 She went overboard.”